-7 Un-metered electricity line charges
+6 Un-metered electricity line charges

 This section applies to un-metered connection less than 1kVA, however connections greater than 1kVA may be classified under un-metered at WELL's discretion.
-WELL has a fixed charge for streetlights with no charge for energy usage, however WELL still requires the energy usage data for energy reconciliation purposes.
+WELL has a fixed charge for streetlights with no charge for energy usage, however, WELL still requires the energy usage data for energy reconciliation purposes.
 Non-street lighting connections have both a fixed and a variable charge.

-7.1 Consumer Group definitions
+6.1 Consumer group definitions

-The structure of the charges for un-metered consumers is shown in Figure 12.
+shows the structure of the charges for un-metered consumers.